DenysVuika/handicraft/docs/concepts/nodes.md

 </Element>
 ```

-> The `is` prop specifies the type of User Element to create; it can be either a HTML tag or a User Component
+> The `is` prop specifies the type of User Element to create; it can be either an HTML tag or a User Component

 In the above example, using the `<Element />` component with the `canvas` prop, we've created a Canvas node of the type `div`.
 Since our `div` element is now handled by a Canvas node, therefore it is now a droppable region.